UBC-CIC/AI-Learning-Assistant/docs/ExistingVPCDeployment.md

-# Hybrid Cloud Deployment Guide
+# Existing VPC Deployment Guide

-## CDK Deployment in Hybrid Cloud Environment
+## CDK Deployment for Existing VPC

-This section outlines the steps to deploy the application in a **hybrid cloud environment**.
+This section outlines the steps to deploy the application with a **Pre-existing VPC**.
 If you do not have an existing VPC, proceed to 3b: CDK Deployment in the [Deployment Guide](/docs/deploymentGuide.md).

 ### Prerequisites
 Ensure you have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.